Top

 Each of these options will be discussed below.

 Your child will feel like they are floating on a cloud and feel very relaxed while inhaling nitrous oxide.
 Nitrous oxide can cause a feeling of euphoria, which, in higher doses, can cause patients to laugh (hence the name).
-Children can also feel a tingly sensation in their arms and legs, and feel like they are dreaming.
+Children can also feel a tingly sensation in their arms and legs and feel like they are dreaming.
 These are normal sensations that will cease after the nitrous oxide is no longer being breathed in.

 Nitrous oxide is very safe and is used by pediatric dentists on a daily basis.
 It has a rapid onset, can be reversed, can be titrated (dosage can be adjusted), and is well tolerated by children.
 In addition, your child is fully awake and can respond to commands or questions as well.

-Occasionally, nitrous oxide may cause nausea and vomiting, however, this is rare and typically seen when much higher doses are used.
+Occasionally, nitrous oxide may cause nausea and vomiting; however, this is rare and typically seen when much higher doses are used.
 It is usually recommended that little to no food is consumed two hours prior to your child’s appointment to minimize the likelihood of nausea or vomiting.

-Oral Conscious Sedation:
+Oral Conscious Sedation in Phoenix:

 Oral conscious sedation is a technique that involves giving children specific types of medication(s) to reduce anxiety and/or fear and increase cooperation when performing dental treatment.
 These sedation medications help make children relaxed and drowsy, and, unlike general anesthesia, are not meant to make a child completely unconscious or unresponsive.